byu-cce270/content/docs/unit2/06a_functions/functions1_hw.md

    |    Gravel     |          Asks what gravel type the user wants to buy        |    string     |
    |       D       |         Asks what the depth of the gravel is in inches      |    integer    |

-3. One a new line within the code block, start calling your functions
-4. Create a variable that calls the functio
+3. On a new line within the code block, create a variable that calls the function "getArea" with arguments "xList" and "yList" in that order - this will calculate the area of the gravel in square feet
+4. On a new line within the code block, create a variable that calls the function "getCuFt" with the area and the depth as its arguments in that order - this will calculate the volume of the gravel in cubic feet
+5. On a new line within the code block, create a variable that calls the function "cuftToCuyd" with the cubic feet as its argument - this will calculate the volume of the gravel in cubic yards
+6. On a new line within the code block, create a variable that calls the function "volToTon" with the volume in cubic yards as its argument - this will calculate the tonnage of the gravel
+7. On a new line within the code block, create a variable that calls the function "getCostOfGravel" with the dictionary and gravel type as its arguments, and multiplies that function by the tonnage of gravel.
+This will calculate the total cost of the gravel
-5. Use five separate print statements that print the area of the gravel, depth of the gravel, volume of the gravel, tons of gravel, and cost of the gravel
+8. Use five separate print statements that print the area of the gravel, depth of the gravel, volume of the gravel, tons of gravel, and cost of the gravel
-6. Run all the cells, then input "Rainbow Beach" as the gravel type and "3" for depth (do not include quotations).
+9. Run all the cells, then input "Rainbow Beach" as the gravel type and "3" for depth (do not include quotations).
 If done correctly, the total should come out to be **$9126**

 ---